-This spring, the Solent Seascape Project is building a new native oyster habitat in Chichester Harbour, supported by the Manor of Bosham.
-The “oyster restoration zone” (sometimes referred to as a reef) will be located in the Chichester Channel.
+The Solent Seascape Project has built a new native oyster habitat in Chichester Harbour, supported by Chichester Harbour Conservancy and the Manor of Bosham.
+The “oyster restoration zone” (sometimes referred to as a reef) is located in the Chichester Channel.

 Why is the new habitat being built?